Committed to improving the health and well-being of all people across every state.

 State CHW Legislation

-HB 2024 requires OHA to adopt rules and procedures for the training and certification of health workers to provide oral disease prevention services.
+HB 2024 (2015) requires Oregon Health Authority to adopt rules and procedures for the training and certification of health workers to provide oral disease prevention services.

 State Resources